Last Updated on

 It usually resolves on its own and no specific treatment is required.
 But if your baby has heat rash, make him wear comfortable clothes – this will help speed up the healing process.

-Hives are not infectious and can either disappear within a few hours or last for a few weeks.
-Hives are itchy, raised patches on the skin.
+Hives are transient evanescent dermal oedema and can either disappear within a few hours or last for a few weeks.
 They can range in size and shape and can develop anywhere on the body.

 Hives develop when the body’s immune system produces the chemical histamine in response to viral infections, insect bites, certain types of food, or sudden changes in the temperature.
 Your baby might feel an itchy or burning sensation when hives appear.